Rauemi | Resources

 - Healy, S. Huygens, H. Murphy, T. & Parata, H. (2012) Ngā Puhi Speaks Whāngarei: Te Kawariki and Network Waitangi Whangarei.
 Independent observers report on the Ngāpuhi Nui Tonu Claim 2010.

-- Ngā Rerenga o Te Tiriti: Community organisations engaging with the Treaty of Waitangi Guidance on Treaty application based on learning from community organisations.
+- Margaret, J (2016).
+Ngā Rerenga o Te Tiriti: Community organisations engaging with the Treaty of Waitangi Guidance on Treaty application based on learning from community organisations.

 - Margaret, J. (2013) Working as allies: Supporters of indigenous justice reflect.
 Auckland: AWEA Interviews with non-indigenous New Zealanders and Australians on working in support of indigenous justice.

-- Matike Mai Aotearoa (2016) He Whakaaro Here Whakaumu Mō Aotearoa: The Report of Matike Mai Aotearoa – The Independent Working Group on Constitutional Transformation Report of extensive discussions in Te Ao Māori regarding Treaty-honouring constitutional arrangements.
+- Matike Mai Aotearoa (2016) He Whakaaro Here Whakaumu Mō Aotearoa: The Report of Matike Mai Aotearoa-The Independent Working Group on Constitutional Transformation Report of extensive discussions in Te Ao Māori regarding Te Tiriti-honouring constitutional arrangements.

-- Mead, H. M. (2003) Tikanga Māori: Living by Māori values.
+- Mead, H. M. (2016) Tikanga Māori: Living by Māori values.
+(Revised ed.)
 Wellington: Huia.
 Exploration of Māori cultural values and practices.

 - Network Waitangi.
 (2018) The Treaty of Waitangi – questions and answers Accessible answers to the most commonly asked questions.

 - Network Waitangi Ōtautahi.
-(2018) Te Tiriti and He Wakaputanga poster
+(2018) Te Tiriti o Waitangi and He Wakaputanga Documents in te reo with translations.

-- Waitangi Tribunal (2014) He Whakaputanga me te Tiriti; The Declaration and the Treaty.
-Wellington: Legislation Direct.
-Authoritative and fully-researched account of the Treaty in its 1840 context.
+- Waitangi Tribunal (2014) He Whakaputanga me te Tiriti; The Declaration and the Treaty and

 - Walker, R.J., (2004) Ka Whawhai Tonu Matou: Struggle without End.
 Auckland: Penguin.
 A history of Aotearoa New Zealand, from creation and Polynesian migration through to the present.